lainabilisoli/BarAssist-QA/docs/01_Requirements.md

 ---

-### FA-09 Contact & Support
+### FA-009 Contact & Support

-Screens:
+**Screens:**
 - Contact & Support

-Description:
-Provides methods for contacting support or submitting feedback.
+**Description:**
+Provides users with a simple way to contact the BarAssist team.

+#### Functional Requirements

+**FR-009.001**
+The application shall display the BarAssist support email address.

+**FR-009.002**
+The application shall open the user's default email application when the support email address is selected.

+**FR-009.003**
+The user shall be able to navigate back to the previous screen.

 ---

-### FA-010 Navigation
+### FA-010 Navigation Drawer

-Screens:
+**Screens:**
+- Listening Screen
-- Navigation Drawer
+- Recipe Screen

-Description:
-Allows users to navigate throughout the application using the navigation drawer.
+**Description:**
+Provides users with quick access to the application's primary screens from anywhere within the main application workflow.

+#### Functional Requirements

+**FR-010.001**
+The application shall provide access to the Navigation Drawer from both the Listening screen and the Recipe screen.

+**FR-010.002**
+The application shall display navigation options for Manual Search, Instructions, Account, Premium, and Contact & Support.

+**FR-010.003**
+The application shall navigate to the selected screen when a navigation option is selected.

+**FR-010.004**
+The user shall be able to close the Navigation Drawer without selecting a navigation option.

+**FR-010.005**
+The application shall preserve the current application state when opening and closing the Navigation Drawer.